estebanways/pandoras/README.md

 ## Upsize images

-To able to upsize images with Pandoras, install qemu-utils.
+To be able to upsize images with Pandoras, install qemu-utils.
 For example:

 ```shell
 sudo apt-get install qemu-utils